euc-dev/ws1-sdk-intelligence/docs/Android/crittercism-config.md

 public List<String> getURLDenylistPatterns ()
 ```

-Returns a copy of denylisted URLs for which Network Insights data will not be reported to Workspace ONE Intelligence.
+Returns a copy of denylisted URLs for which Network Insights data will not be reported to Omnissa Intelligence.

 ### setURLDenylistPatterns (patterns)

 Set a list of denylisted URLs.
-Network Insights data that pertains to URLs that match any of the patterns in the supplied list will not be sent to Workspace ONE Intelligence.
+Network Insights data that pertains to URLs that match any of the patterns in the supplied list will not be sent to Omnissa Intelligence.
 Patterns are case sensitive and may be any length.

 For example, you may provide URLs that may contain sensitive information.
-Note that by default all query parameters are removed before being sent to Workspace ONE Intelligence.
+Note that by default all query parameters are removed before being sent to Omnissa Intelligence.

 **Declaration**